-- a) Disconnect the electrical power to the dryer. - b) Visually check the DSI module components for visual damage. - c) Check wiring for loose connections, nicks, or cracking at the ceramic insulator, or shorting of the sensor to the burner. - d) Inspect the DSI Ignitor/Flame-Probe Assembly... - ... check electrode for visible cracking at the ceramic insulator or shorting of sensor to burner - ... check to insure that the flame sensor rod is positioned over the flame area - ... check for carbon deposits on the flame sensor rod - ... check to insure that there is a 1/8" +/- 1/32" (3.175 mm +/- 0.79248 mm) gap between the ground rod and the ignitor spark electrode - b.
+- a) Disconnect the electrical power to the dryer. - b) Visually check the DSI module components for visual damage. - c) Check wiring for loose connections, nicks, or cracking at the ceramic insulator, or shorting of the sensor to the burner. - d) Inspect the DSI ignitor/flame-probe assembly... - ...
+Check electrode for visible cracking at the ceramic insulator or shorting of sensor to burner. - ...
+Check to insure that the flame sensor rod is positioned over the flame area. - ...
+Check for carbon deposits on the flame sensor rod. - ...
+Check to insure that there is an 1/8" +/- 1/32" (3.175 mm +/- 0.79248 mm) gap between the ground rod and the ignitor spark electrode. - b.
 After performing these inspections and making corrections if any restore power to the dryer...start the dryer and operate through one (1) complete cycle to insure that ALL components are functioning properly.
-If a no heat condition persists refer to the Troubleshooting Flow Charts on page 27, page 28, and page 29. - To effectively use this information or the flow charts, each step must be completed in sequence, performing whatever test are suggested.
-After the completion of each test, the guide will direct the Service Technician to the next logical step in the troubleshooting sequence based on the outcome of the previous check. - 2) Components should be replaced only after each step has been completed and replacement is suggested in the flow chart.
+If a no heat condition persists refer to the Troubleshooting Flowcharts on page 28, page 29, and page 30. - To effectively use this information or the flowcharts, each step must be completed in sequence, performing whatever tests are suggested.
+After the completion of each test, the guide will direct the service technician to the next logical step in the troubleshooting sequence based on the outcome of the previous check. - 2) Components should be replaced only after each step has been completed and replacement is suggested in the flowchart.
 However, the experienced technician realizes that a loose connection or broken or shorted wire may be at fault where electrical components are concerned...and not necessarily the suspected component itself.

-c.
-Three (3) Visual Checks

-- 1) Does the Direct Spark Ignition (DSI) Ignitor/Flame-Probe Assembly start sparking?
-If not, refer to the FIRST VISUAL CHECK on page 27. - 2) Does the main burner ignite?
-If not, refer to the SECOND VISUAL CHECK on page 28. - 3) Does the main burner remain lit after ignition has been established ("FLAMEOUT")?
-If not, refer to the THIRD VISUAL CHECK on page 29.
+- c.
+Three (3) Visual Checks - 1) Does the Direct Spark Ignition (DSI) ignitor/flame-probe assembly start sparking?
+If not, refer to the First Visual Check on page 28. - Does the main burner ignite?
+If not, refer to the Second Visual Check on page 29. - 3) Does the main burner remain lit after ignition has been established ("FLAMEOUT")?
+If not, refer to the Third Visual Check on page 30.

 d.
-Troubleshooting Flow Chart - Quick Reference...
+Troubleshooting Flowchart - Quick Reference...